 No credits may be generated for any quarter preceding the quarter in which the application is approved.

 The project operator must initiate review of the opt-in project using the innovative method through a written application to the Executive Officer.
-If the innovative method involves steam, heat, or electricity produced by a third party and delivered to the crude oil producer or transporter, both the crude producer or transporter and the third party must apply and will be considered joint applicant project operator for approval of the innovative method.
-If more than one crude producer or transporter receives steam, heat, or electricity from a single third-party facility, each crude producer or transporter must submit an independent application with the third party as a joint applicant on each submittal.
+If the innovative method involves steam, heat, RNG, biogas, or electricity produced by a third party and delivered to the crude oil producer or transporter, both the crude producer or transporter and the third party must apply and will be considered joint applicant project operator for approval of the innovative method.
+If more than one crude producer or transporter receives steam, heat, RNG, biogas, or electricity from a single third-party facility, each crude producer or transporter must submit an independent application with the third party as a joint applicant on each submittal.
 If the innovative method involves delivery of carbon captured by the crude oil producer or transporter to a third party to store the carbon, both the crude producer or transporter and the third party must apply and will be considered joint applicants for approval of the innovative method.

-A crude oil producer or transporter must register under section 95483.1 as an opt-in project operator to receive credits for an approved innovative method.
+A crude oil producer or transporter or designated third party join application must register under section 95483.1 as an opt-in project operator to receive credits for an approved innovative method.
 The crude oil producer or transporter, through a written agreement, may elect to transfer the right to opt in for credit generation to the joint applicant.
 If neither the crude oil producer or transporter nor the joint applicant using an approved innovative method registers as an opt-in project operator, credits generated by the producer's or transporter's use of the innovative method may be claimed by California refinery(ies) that purchase the crude produced or transported using the innovative method if CARB receives all information it needs to ensure compliance with limitations and reporting requirements applied to the method.

-The innovative method must achieve one of the following threshold criteria:

-A carbon intensity reduction from the comparison baseline of at least 0.10 gCO2e/MJ, or

-An emissions reduction of at least 5,000 metric tons CO2e per year.
-If the innovative method involves more than one crude producer or transporter using steam, heat, or electricity produced at a single third-party facility, the threshold criteria listed above may apply to the aggregated project total.
+The innovative method must achieve an emissions reduction of at least 1,000 metric tons CO2e per year.
+If the innovative method involves more than one crude producer or transporter using steam, heat, RNG, biogas, or electricity produced at a single third-party facility, the threshold criteria listed above may apply to the aggregated project total.

 Credits for producing crude oil with innovative methods must be calculated as specified below: